-Given the unique hydrogeology in certain regions of the state, specifically the karst geology in northeast Wisconsin, the Department of Natural Resources is helping facilitate a groundwater work group to assess issues regarding landspreading and contamination of groundwater and drinking water wells.
+Given the unique hydrogeology in certain regions of the state, specifically the karst geology in northeast Wisconsin, the Department of Natural Resources helped facilitate a groundwater work group to assess issues regarding landspreading and contamination of groundwater and drinking water wells.

-This core group will work on overarching issues and develop proposed actions and potential solutions to reduce risk to public health and groundwater quality that could not only be applied in northeast Wisconsin and other vulnerable areas of the state.
+This core group worked on overarching issues and developed proposed actions and potential solutions to reduce risk to public health and groundwater quality that can not only be applied in northeast Wisconsin and other vulnerable areas of the state.

 Kewaunee County groundwater research - June 2017 public meeting

 In 2015 the DNR and its partner organizations commissioned a two-year research study to determine types, sources and locations of groundwater and well contaminants in Kewaunee County to help collect scientific data that can help the department and other stakeholders formulate potential solutions.

 Additional information about state agency efforts in Kewaunee County.

 - Agencies actions related to groundwater concerns in Kewaunee County